How to create and manage a new Color Profile in Windows 7

-Windows 7 is a lot more intelligent than you think.
+Windows is a lot more intelligent than you think.
 Color Management is one such feature that makes it so.
-If you use multiple monitors or different kind of printers, then your computer might not be able to give you the best color display on all your devices.
-To overcome this problem Windows 7 has Color Profile management system.
+If you use multiple monitors or different kinds of printers, then your computer might not be able to give you the best color display on all your devices.
+To overcome this problem, Windows 11/10/8/7 offers Color Profile management system.

 In a color management system, color profiles are used to create color transforms, which programs use to convert color from one device’s color space to another.
 A color profile is a file that describes the color characteristics of a specific device while it’s in a particular state.
 A profile can also contain additional information defining viewing conditions or gamut-mapping methods.

 Mostly, when a new device is added to your computer, a color profile for that device might be installed automatically.
-It works perfect most of the time but it’s not necessary that automatically created profile will work fine each time.
+It works perfectly most of the time, but it’s not necessary that automatically created profiles will work fine each time.

 There are two main types of color profiles that Windows continues to support: Windows Color System (WCS) and International Color Consortium (ICC) color profiles.
 This provides you with the greatest variety of choices for customizing color management options and color workflows.